-APPLICANT'S STATEMENT FOR PROPOSED USE: is in place and the proposed rezone will protect the integrity of the existing residential district.
+APPLICANT'S STATEMENT To provide for a more dense single family infill development.
+All existing infrastructure FOR PROPOSED USE: is in place and the proposed rezone will protect the integrity of the existing residential district.
 The current zoning would negatively impact the single family district with a multi-family use.

-GROWTH PLAN AREA: CITY PLANNING AREA: Red River
+PLANNING AREA: Red River